 What Is Outsourcing?

 Outsourcing definition: The offloading of services that could have been done in-house but are now delegated to a third party for completion.
 This third party can be a virtual assistant, a business process company specializing in BPO, or an agency.
-Business process outsourcing or contracting has become popular in the last few decades, and much of this is linked to globalization and improvements in information communication technologies (ICTs).
+Business process outsourcing or contracting has become popular in the last few decades, and much of this is linked to globalization and improvements in information and communication technologies (ICTs).

+Additionally, there is a greater demand to be more competitive, which means finding cheaper labor, which is the main benefit of outsourcing – lower costs.
 However, many get confused and frightened by outsourcing, viewing it as the bogeyman.
 But think of outsourcing as you order food through Uber Eats.
 You outsource the cooking tasks to a restaurant, and instead of picking up the order yourself, you get it delivered to your door.

 The same is true when you use a garden service.
-You could be spending your time cutting your lawn, but you opt to hire a garden service that can do it for you faster and cheaper than what it would have cost you.
+You could be spending your time cutting your lawn, but you opt to hire a garden service that can do it for you faster and cheaper than it would have cost you.
 Remember, cutting grass would cost you a lot of time.
 It could have been time spent doing company work or with your family, and time is an unrenewable resource.
 When your time is up, it’s up.

 The Different Types of Outsourcing